 Good Basic Chromebook Under $500

-- Tough design, with solid, durable build; specialized Gorilla Glass helps protect screen.
+- Solid, durable build with specialized Gorilla Glass to help protect the screen.

 - Keyboard, touchpad, and touchscreen are responsive and perform well, according to reviewers.

 - Very capable speakers for a budget laptop.

 - SSD drive is faster than the cheaper eMMC drives found on many Chromebooks.

 - Dim, low-resolution screen.